-ACP will invest in a CO2 recovery unit in Odessa, Ukraine
+ACP to invest in CO2 recovery unit in Odessa, Ukraine

 OPZ is producer of ammonia, urea and other chemical products.